-To retrieve all records from the SQM-LU-DL-V faster than the "Return One logged record method", you can use this faster binary method.
+To retrieve all records from the SQM-LU-DL faster than the "Return One logged record method", you can use this faster binary method.

-The first command sent "L8x" returns the packet length, and number of packets to be sent.
+Thr first command sent "L8x" returns the packet length, and number of packets to be sent.
 The response to this first command is below:

+Table 8.24: Response to Binary Retrieve command

 Column Example value Description

 0-2 L8, Confirmation of command.

 3-13 1234567890, Packet length.

 14-24 1234567890 Number of packets.

 25,26 Carriage return (0x0d), Line feed (0x0a).

 27 Packet(s) here.

-last 5 EOF End of file indication plus Carriage return $(0x0d)$, Line feed $(0x0a)$.
+last 5 EOF End of file indication plus Carriage return (0x0d), Line feed (0x0a).

-Table 8.25: Response to Binary Retrieve command
+Table 8.24: Response to Binary Retrieve command

 If there are any records to be sent, the first record will automatically be sent after the first command is sent.

 Subsequent records must be prompted.
 This action is a software flow control method.
 The subsequent record requests are made with the "x" command.